These Tattoos for Women Caught Our Eye: Check Out These Designs if You're Planning to Get One!

 Check out these tattoos for women as seen on some of our favorite celebs!

-When it comes to tattoos, trends don’t really apply.
+, trends don’t really apply.
 You want something that is meaningful and evergreen — a design that will never lose its magic long after your skin gets .
 If you’re thinking of getting new ink and looking for tattoo ideas, check out these eye-catching tattoos for women, as seen on our favorite tatted celebs.

 Go Bigger and Bolder

 is an iconic tatted queen.
-Currently, she has 11 designs that go from minimalist tattoos to striking inks.
+Currently, she has 11 designs that go from tattoos to striking inks.
 The latest one is a lotus flower she got in 2020.
 It’s a lot bigger than the rest of her tattoos and makes quite a bold statement.

-The designer at Vinmana Tattoo posted the rationale behind it on their Instagram: “The secret to happiness is to acknowledge and transform suffering, not to run away from it.”
+The designer at Vinmana Tattoo posted the rationale behind it on their Instagram: “The secret to is to acknowledge and transform suffering, not to run away from it.”
 The quote comes from No Mud, No Lotus: The Art of Transforming Suffering by Vietnamese author Thich Nhat Hanh.

 Make It a Family Affair